mgonzalezo/RedHat_ex280/README.md

 ## Red Hat OpenShift Installation

 For this guideline, I will explain local RedHat Openshift installation using CRC (CodeReadyContainers).
-For Managed services (e.g ROSA) please refer to my previous blog entry:
+For Managed services (e.g ROSA) please refer to my previous blog entry: [Building your first ROSA🌹 with Red Hat and AWS](https://dev.to/aws-builders/building-your-first-rosa-with-red-hat-and-aws-3jjd)

 CodeReady Containers: